 Figure 5.
-Correlations of time-series, derived from different metrics of the Hadley cell strength, described in Section 2.2, for 1979-2018 period in ERA5 reanalysis.
-The correlations for the northern Hadley cell are shown in the upper right part of the matrix, whereas the southern Hadley cell correlations are represented in the lower-left part.
-Time-series of $\omega(p)^{min}$ are multiplied by (-1) so that more positive values correspond to HC strengthening.
-Similarly, the time-series of the stream-function metrics ψ^{min} and time-series of the effective wind for the lower-tropospheric water vapour transport metric v_E^{NHC} are also multiplied by (-1) so that more positive values correspond to HC strengthening.
-Significance threshold are shown.
+Correlations of time series, derived from different metrics of Hadley cell strength, described in Sect.
+2.2, for the 1979-2018 period in ERA5 reanalysis.
+The correlations for the northern Hadley cell are shown in the upper right part of the matrix, whereas the southern Hadley cell correlations are represented in the lower left part.
+Time series of $\omega(p)^{\min}$ are multiplied by (-1) so that more positive values correspond to HC strengthening.
+Similarly, the time series of the stream-function metrics ψ^{\min} and time series of the effective wind for the lower tropospheric water vapour transport metric $v{\rm E}^{\rm NHC}$ are also multiplied by (-1) so that more positive values correspond to HC strengthening.
+Only correlations exceeding the 95 % significance threshold are shown.

-- Presented opposing trends suggest that the contribution of physical mechanisms that drive the Hadley cells and govern their strength (diabatic heating, friction processes, eddy heat and momentum fluxes, static stability, etc.) are likely to vary with the chosen HC strength metric (Chemke and Polvani, 2019; Zaplotnik et al., 2022).
-For example, friction should affect the HC strength trends more if the metric $\psi^{max}(p)$ is taken at some lower-tropospheric pressure level, whereas its impact is likely reduced when $\psi^{max}(p)$ is evaluated at mid-to-upper tropospheric levels.
-Note that a detailed analysis of these effects is beyond 315 the scope of this study and will be pursued in the future. - Because of the different mechanisms involved in the HC dynamics, the choice of the HC strength metric will ultimately depend on the application in a specific study.
-However, our results demonstrate that caution is needed when comparing HC trends from different studies using different metrics of the HC strength.
-In light of all the results, we would suggest using the average stream-function as the metric of the overall HC strength whenever interested in the variability and trends in each Hadley cell separately.
-On the other hand, the unbalanced energy metric is a physically-sound choice for analysing the changes in the global zonal-mean circulation.
-Note that evaluations of the HC strength and its trends may also profit from analyses in alternative coordinate systems, such as thermodynamic coordinates (Kjellsson et al., 2014), moist isentropic coordinates (e.g. Wu et al., 2019) or dry isentropic coordinates (e.g. Lucas et al., 2021) that yield a different perspective on the mean meridional circulation.
-Overall, we believe that future discussions of the HC strengthening/weakening would benefit from using a unified metric.
+trends in each Hadley cell separately.
+On the other hand, the unbalanced energy metric is a physically sound choice for analysing the changes in the global zonal-mean circulation.
+Note that evaluations of HC strength and its trends may also benefit from analyses in alternative coordinate systems, such as thermodynamic coordinates (Kjellsson et al., 2014), moist isentropic coordinates (e.g. Wu et al., 2019) or dry isentropic coordinates (e.g. Lucas et al., 2021) that yield a different perspective on the mean meridional circulation.
+Overall, we believe that future discussions of HC strengthening or weakening would benefit from using a unified metric.